niemandssh/stash-reforged/IMPROVEMENTS.md

 - [x] **Pins for scenes and galleries** - you can pin important scenes or galleries in the list
 - [x] **Next scene with timer** - after the end of video like in YouTube (selects one of top-5 suggested scenes).
 You can change time or turn it off in Settings - Custom
 - [x] **Scene tags requirements helper** - if you fill descriptions and requirement status in color presets, you can see tag helper with checklist of fillable tags
+- [x] **New selective scan** - now you can select not only folders, but also individual files for scanning.
+New convenient Grid mode, selected files and folders are now displayed on the right side
+- [x] **Separate tags for performers in scene** - useful for add tags by each performer if there is 3 or more performers in scene and you need to describe each of them
 - [x] URLs for bulk edit scene
 - [x] Fake item was added to away enter misclick on scene tags editing, now you can't create tag by do something like "crea"+Enter, now you can create it by "crea"+Key down+Enter (or by click on create element by left click of course)
 - [x] Show current or dead age for performer in the Scene's performer cards